-Mount Koya is a UNESCO World Heritage Sight and the center for Shingon Buddhism in Japan.
+Mount Koya is a UNESCO World Heritage Site and the center for Shingon Buddhism in Japan.
 The mountain, and its village with more than 100 temples, is considered a sacred area and attracts a huge number of visitors and Buddhist pilgrims each year.
 It’s also the final resting place of Kobo Daishi, the monk who launched Japan’s Shingon movement in 806 and chose Koyasan as the base for its monastic complex.
-Visitors can pay their respects to Kobo Daishi at his mausoleum in Okunoin Temple (no photos allowed).
-Legend has it that he is still alive and sitting in eternal meditation.
+Visitors can pay their respects to Kobo Daishi at his mausoleum in Okunoin Temple (no photos allowed) where, legend has it, he is still alive and sitting in eternal meditation.

 I was so excited to make the trip myself and have the opportunity to stay in one of Koyasan’s Buddhist temples.

 In fact, you can only stay in a temple if you’re planning an overnight trip to Koyasan.
 There are no hotels or guest houses.
 Of the mountain’s 100-plus temples, about 50 offer accommodation — or shukubo — for guests.

 So, after riding the (steep!) cable car up the mountain …